Overcoming Impostor Syndrome: A Lightworker's Journey to Self-Acceptance

 4. I Shared Before I Felt Ready

+If I had waited until I felt confident, polished, and “professional,” I’d still be hiding.
 Instead, I chose to share my journey in real time.
-I offered readings before I felt like an expert.
-I went LIVE before I had a perfect setup or script.
+I offered readings before I felt like an expert, and I went LIVE without a perfect setup or script.

 5. I Wrote My Own Worthiness Code